 The programming language Go (also known as Golang) may not be the most popular programming language out there.
 It does, however, offer an evolving approach to development and an active community.
 Today, Golang is supported by most popular text editors and IDEs through the use of plugins.
 That said, there are also quite a few less-known Golang IDEs worth checking out.

-Before we list the best and most efficient IDEs for developing and debugging Golang applications?
-It’s worth reviewing (briefly) what Golang actually is and who uses it.
+Before we list the best and most efficient IDEs for developing and debugging Golang applications, it’s worth reviewing (briefly) what Golang is and who uses it.

 What is Golang?

-Developed in Google from 2007 and released in 2009, Golang is an open-source procedural programming language.
-It’s developers, Griesemer, Pike & Thompson, took inspiration from other languages like C, Oberon, Pascal, Newsqueak and Smalltalk to bring to life Go.
+Developed by Google beginning in 2007 and released in 2009, Golang is an open source procedural programming language.
+Its developers, Griesemer, Pike & Thompson, took inspiration from other languages like C, Oberon, Pascal, Newsqueak, and Smalltalk to bring to life Go.

 One of the main advantages of Golang is that it supports concurrent programming.
 This allows multiple processes to run concurrently through the use of channels and goroutines.
 Being a robust programming language, Golang was used to develop Docker and Kubernetes.
 On the consumer side, Go is the code behind Netflix and Dropbox.